 Social Play.
 This category is about developing early interpersonal skills with pretend play, sharing and interacting.
 Some simple gender-neutral symbols of another being for a child are great tools for helping young children express emotions, practice nurturing, empathy and role-playing.

 A teddy or a cuddly toy is a must-have for any child.
-Our teddies are made from organic cotton, have the sweetest little face and a lovely vintage feel.
-I notice many kids seem to collect way too many soft toys.
-Personally, I think one is enough.
+Our Senger toys are made from organic cotton, have the sweetest little face and a lovely vintage feel.
 Most kids seem to have a clear favourite which they take everywhere and to bed.
-I also hear that almost 50% of adults keep a childhood cuddly?!
+I hear that almost 50% of adults have kept their childhood cuddly!

-I also think Ostheimer figurines are a great investment, which can be played for many years to come.
-Chances are your child will eventually build small worlds with their wooden blocks and they will want characters to inhabit them with.
-Ostheimer animals are definitely the best on the market in terms of wooden animals.
-Domestic and farm animals, I’ve found are by far easiest to learn, especially because they have such recognisable sounds, which even babies can replicate.
+Domestic and farm animals are by far easiest to learn, especially because they have such recognisable sounds, which even babies can replicate.
 Have you noticed that farm animals seem to feature most heavily in baby board books and nursery rhymes?

 Picture Play.
 This category is about early spatial skills such as visualising, drawing, colouring and mapping.

-We love sensory art materials like paint for babies.
-But I do not always like cleaning up the mess.
-So we’ve invested in the Kiko and gg magnetic drawing board, which is brilliant for kids of any age.
+Whilst babies enjoy sensory play, I'm not always keen on the mess.
+So instead of baby paint, I invested in the Kiko and gg magnetic drawing board, which is brilliant for kids of any age.
 You can draw, stamp, erase and do it all over again.

 In this category are also vehicles.
 Cars, trucks, boat, etc. Playing with toy vehicles improves hand dexterity, teaches about cause and effect and opens up so many possibilities for imaginative play.
-Grimm’s wooden cars are the best for babies!
+The simpler the vehicles the better for babies!
+I love the fun wooden cars by Raduga Grez.

 Word Play.
 This category is about early language exposure, therefore books.
 There are lots of classics (think Dear Zoo, The Very Hungry Caterpillar, We’re Going On A Bear Hunt, etc).
 So I just wanted to pick an heirloom one.

-This one is called What Do You Do With An Idea?
+This one we love is called What Do You Do With An Idea?
 It’s a wonderful book for just about any child, teenager, or adult who’s ever had a big idea and the dream to grow the idea and bring it into the world.
 This is a book that we will never tire of reading to our kids.
+This is one of my go-to gifts for friends with kids.

 Solo Play.
-This category is about opportunities to practice mindfulness and to reflect and express.
+This category is about opportunities to reflect and express.

 This one is probably more a gift for parents.
 But there is nothing more special than documenting all your baby firsts, outside of your phones.

 And that’s it!
-These are the eight categories of toys I believe encourage a holistic play experience for babies.
-You can shop for our Baby Gift Guide collection here
+These are the eight categories of toys I believe are perfect for starting a natural and sustainable toy collection.
+For more ideas, shop our Baby Gift Guide collection.

 What do you own and what don’t you have?
 I’d love to hear your recommendations too.